Jalpaiguri Municipality: History

 The name Jalpaiguri comes from the word Jalpai meaning Ceylon olive, which grew in the city and adjacent areas and Guri means a place.

 Civic administration

 Civic administration is the responsibility of the Jalpaiguri Municipality which is one of the oldest in West Bengal.
 Set up in 1885, it is headed by a chairman who is elected by the residents of the city.
 It has 25 wards that elect the ward councillors.
 The All India Trinamool Congress is in the power of this municipal body.
-The chairperson of the municipality is Papia Pal.
+The chairperson of the municipality is Saikat Chatterjee.

 The municipality is responsible for providing basic services, such as potable water and sanitation.
 The water is supplied by the municipal authorities using its groundwater resources, and almost all the houses in the municipal area are connected through the system.